taupata with leaves polished like green leather

 - Main Threats

 - Habitat loss from coastal development is the primary threat.
 No significant pest or disease issues.
-Climate change affecting coastal habitats and sea level rise.
-Browsing by livestock and rabbits in some areas.
+Climate change affects coastal habitats and sea level rise.
+Browsing by livestock and rabbits occurs in some areas.

 - Population

-- Populations are considered stable in protected coastal areas.
+- Populations are stable in protected coastal areas.
 The species is common on coastal cliffs and offshore islands throughout its range.
 It is threatened by ongoing coastal development.
-Protection of coastal habitats is critical for the species survival.
+Protection of coastal habitats is critical.

 - Conservation Status